Robust Polarization Gradient Cooling of Trapped Ions: Experimental characterization of PGC

 We extend PGC to a 4-ion linear crystal confined in a trap potential, where the radial trap frequencies degeneracy is lifted by applying $3.0\,$V on the DC electrode pair.
 The trap frequencies are $(\omega_x, \omega_y, \omega_z) = 2\pi\times (427, 505, 190)\,$kHz.
+The optical parameters used here are the same as the optimized for a single ion.
 We determine the axial phonon number by measuring Rabi oscillations on the S$_{1/2}\leftrightarrow$D$_{5/2}$ transition.
 The Rabi oscillations of all four ions on the carrier transition are recorded individually to demonstrate the improved cooling of PGC with respect to Doppler cooling as shown in Fig.\,\ref{fig:4IonsRaibi.eps}.
 For the Doppler-cooled ion crystal, no Rabi oscillations are visible for low trap frequencies, as shown in Fig.\,\ref{fig:4IonsRaibi.eps}\,(a).
-This is due to the averaging of Rabi oscillations for different phonon numbers.
-However, for the PGC case, Rabi oscillations can be observed, see Fig.\,\ref{fig:4IonsRaibi.eps}\,(b).
-Since all motional modes contribute to the Rabi dynamics of the carrier transition, this result indicates a low phonon occupation number ($\eta^2\langle n \rangle\ll1$, with the Lamb-Dicke parameter $\eta$) for each motional mode of the 4-ion linear crystal.
+This is due to the averaging of Rabi oscillations for different phonon numbers, coined spectator modes effect\,\cite{Wineland1998}.
+However, for the PGC case, Rabi oscillations can be explicitly observed, see Fig.\,\ref{fig:4IonsRaibi.eps}\,(b).
+Since all motional modes contribute to the Rabi dynamics of the carrier transition, this result indicates a low phonon occupation number for each motional mode of the 4-ion linear crystal.
+In contrast to the previous work\,\cite{Joshi2020} our experimental geometry allows for addressing all 3-D motional modes.
+Having a projection on the radial modes also allows for studying the PG cooling of all modes, see Fig.\ref{fig:SpecWithsame729powerGaussionAll}.
+Also, the effect of a micromotion compensation on PGC can be studied in this geometry, because radial micromotion is typically much larger as compared to the axial one.

 The individual motional modes of the 4-ion linear crystal are investigated with spatially resolved sideband spectroscopy, as shown in Fig.\,\ref{fig:4IonsSpecInd.eps}.
 All the sidebands including center-of-mass (COM) and breathing modes of four ions can be distinctly resolved after PGC as shown in Fig.\,\ref{fig:4IonsSpecInd.eps}\,(a)-(e).
 In contrast, for the Doppler cooled case shown in Fig.\,\ref{fig:4IonsSpecInd.eps}\,(f) the high phonon numbers for each motional mode, and therefore the emergence of higher harmonics, prevent the resolution of individual sidebands.
 The final mean phonon number of the axial mode is evaluated as $12.5(7)$ after PGC by measuring Rabi oscillations of the carrier transition and the first axial sidebands of the COM mode of the inner ions.